skenderidis/gtm-parsing/README.md

 # Parsing bigip_gtm.conf

-in certain automation scenarios, when you have several thousands of GTM server objects (Servers, WideIPs, Pools) it might take longer than expected to get all the objects through REST API.
+In certain automation scenarios, when you have several thousands of GTM server objects (Servers, WideIPs, Pools) it might take longer than expected to get all the objects through REST API.
-This repo provides an alternative way to get similar details but through the bigip_gtm.conf file.
+This repo provides an alternative way to get similar details by parsing the bigip_gtm.conf file.

 ## Option A - Downloading bigip_gtm.conf snd parsing it locally